vijay-scientist/Agent-Based-Modeling---NetLogo/README.md

-To run the file, just download and install the NetLogo in your computer.
+To run the file, just download and install the NetLogo on your computer.